LIFSHallym/LOCC/about.md

 There are no submission, publication or registration fees.
 Further, accepted papers will be provided with flights and a per diem scholarship.

+UNODC will cover the cost of participation of the selected authors, in accordance with UN financial rules and regulations (i.e. daily subsistence allowance and economy-class airfare).

 ## Dates
 * Call for Papers: December 18, 2017
 * Submissions Due: March 30, 2018 (AoE)